Alice in Wonderland (2025 film)

 Alice in Wonderland (Алиса в Стране чудес) is a 2025 Russian children's musical film directed by Yury Khmelnitsky, loosely based on the 1865 English novel of the same name by Lewis Carroll and the 1976 Soviet radio play by Vladimir Vysotsky.

 Alice in Wonderland had its world premiere at the Karo 11 October at Arbat Square in Moscow on October 21, 2025, and was released in Russia on October 23, 2025 by Central Partnership.

 Plot

 Alice, a 15-year-old Russian schoolgirl, fails her Basic State Exam maths exam, and the boy she likes gets into a fight.
 At home, her parents are arguing because of her.
 Heading to the park, Alice meets the White Rabbit who steals her watch.
-And then she finds herself in ical Wonderland, where the sun is always in zenith.
+And then she finds herself in magical Wonderland, where the sun is always in zenith.

 In this world, the schoolgirl sees many people who resemble her friends and family.
-But they don't recognize her, for they are "antipodes".
-More importantly, she has entered a world where time has stopped.
-And only she can restart it.
-This is something the cunning Duchess intends to exploit.
+However, they do not recognize her, for they are "antipodes".
+More importantly, she has entered a world where time has stopped, which only she can restart, which is something the cunning Duchess intends to exploit.